OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 Storing sensitive values in Octopus Deploy solves many problems; the trade-off is, if your organisation has standardised on a secrets manager, that might mean storing sensitive values twice, making secrets management more complicated.

-In this post, I walk through a number of new [HashiCorp Vault step templates](https://library.octopus.com/listing/hashicorp%20vault) to enable you to retrieve secrets from Vault for use in your deployments or runbooks.
+In this post, I walk through a number of new [HashiCorp Vault step templates](https://library.octopus.com/listing/hashicorp%20vault) that are designed to enable you to retrieve secrets from Vault for use in your deployments or runbooks.

 <h2>In this post</h2>